mphowardlab/mphowardlab.github.io/index.md

 {% capture text %}

-We are an active group of graduate and undergraduate researchers working together to make an impact.
-We strive to become technically outstanding engineers and to develop the future workforce in computational material sciences.
+We are an active group of graduate and undergraduate researchers.
+We strive to become technically outstanding engineers and to develop the future workforce of computational scientists.

 {%
   include button.html